Manzano Pepper vs Rocoto: Heat, Flavor & Key Differences

 Rocoto

 Capsicum pubescens is the most cold-tolerant domesticated pepper species, but that doesn't mean it's easy.
-It needs a long growing season - often 120–150 days to first harvest - and performs best in mild climates where summers stay below 90°F. High heat actually suppresses fruit set.
+It needs a long growing season, often 120 to 150 days to first harvest, and performs best in mild climates where summers stay below 90°F. High heat actually suppresses fruit set.

-Start seeds indoors 10–12 weeks before last frost.
-Germination is slower than most peppers, sometimes taking 3–4 weeks at 75–80°F soil temperature.
+Start seeds indoors 10 to 12 weeks before last frost.
+Germination is slower than most peppers, sometimes taking 3 to 4 weeks at 75 to 80°F soil temperature.

 For seed-starting and container cultivation, rocoto rewards patience.
-Container growing works well given its perennial nature; bring it inside before frost and it may fruit for years.
+Container growing works well given its perennial nature.

 Origin & background